Insights: Article

 11. Is the broader business prepared to adopt AI?

 Implementing AI in your business can result in significant organisational and cultural shifts.
-A change management strategy can help employees adapt to new tools, processes, and ways of working.
-You’ll need to develop communication, training and support programs and be prepared to address concerns and manage expectations throughout the AI integration.
+A change management strategy can help employees adapt to new tools, processes, and working methods.
+You’ll need to develop communication, training, and support programs and be prepared to address concerns and manage expectations throughout the AI integration.

-And if you need assistance developing all these strategies, programs, and communications?
-AI can help with that – just ask ChatGPT.
+And if you need assistance developing all these strategies, programs, and communications, AI can help—just ask ChatGPT.

 ISG Provider Lens™ ServiceNow Ecosystem Partners 2024 Report.